Guto Harri

 Guto Harri CBE ([ˈɡɪtɔ ˈhariː]; born 8 July 1966) is a Welsh broadcaster, writer and strategic communications consultant.
 He most recently served as Downing Street Director of Communications, having been appointed by Boris Johnson in February 2022.

 Harri spent 18 years as a journalist at the BBC.
 From 2008 to 2012 he was director of external affairs for Mayor of London Boris Johnson.
 He worked at News International from 2012 to 2015, Liberty Global from 2016 to 2017, Hanover Communications from 2018 to 2020, and Hawthorn Advisors from 2020 to 2022.

-In May 2021, Harri joined GB News as a presenter; he was suspended and subsequently resigned in July 2021 after he took the knee on air.
+In May 2021, Harri joined GB News as a presenter; he was suspended and resigned in July 2021 after he took the knee on air.
 In February 2022, Harri was appointed Downing Street Director of Communications by Prime Minister Johnson, following the resignation of Jack Doyle, and left the post in September 2022.

 Early life and education

 Guto Harri was born in Cardiff to writer and psychiatrist Harri Pritchard-Jones and Lenna (née Harries).
 A native Welsh speaker, he studied at Tonyrefail School and Ysgol Bryntaf, before attending Ysgol Gyfun Llanhari.
 After school Harri attended The Queen's College, Oxford, where he studied philosophy, politics and economics.
 He then undertook a postgraduate course in broadcast journalism at Cardiff University.